carpeliam/at-journal-2024/src/entries/at-day-133-the-birches-lean-to-to-mount-katahdin.md

 We made time to hike the Knife Edge and back, down the Abol trail, and now I'm done.
 I'm done, I hiked the AT.

-I'm not Alexander the Great, but I think I kind of know now how it feels to weep, seeing as there are no more worlds to conquer.
+I think I know how Alexander the Great felt when he wept, seeing as there were no more worlds to conquer.
 I'm still not sure how it feels to finish the AT; I'll have to let that process for a little bit before it feels real.
 Time to go home.